Shortcuts

 Just before we left, I visited Jim’s grave in the churchyard by the barrows.

-I told his headstone what I knew, and buried the library card and driving license a few inches into his grave.
+I told his headstone what I knew, and I buried the library card and driving license a few inches into his grave.

 I wish I could have given them to him before he died.